-Speaker: Steven Dundas, Assistant Professor, Department of Applied Economics, OSU
+Speaker: Steven Dundas, Assistant Professor, Department of Applied Economics, COMES, OSU

 Topic: Hold the Line: Modeling private coastal adaptation through shoreline armoring decisions

 A primary conduit for coastal adaptation to climate change on private land is the hardening, or armoring, of the shoreline for protection against the effects of erosion and sea-level rise (SLR).
 When such decisions are made at the parcel-level, there is potential for spatial spillovers, including externalities due to deflected wave action and peer effects.
-We provide empirical evidence from Oregon’s Goal 18 land use planning goal using a panel of parcel-level data from 1990 - 2015 that suggests the impacts of spatial spillovers tend to dominate that of coastal risks on increasing the probability of an armoring decision.
-Our simulation results show that excluding spatial spillovers may under-predict future armoring by 108 percent.
-From scenario-based simulations, we find a significant 10 percent increase in armoring due to SLR within three decades.
-We then demonstrate the primacy of policy, as a combination of SLR and removing the current policy that limits armoring has potential to increase future armoring by 134 percent.
+We provide empirical evidence from a correlated random effects model using a panel of parcel-level data from 1990 - 2015 in Oregon that suggests the impacts of spatial spillovers are highly influential determinants of the armoring decision.
+Our simulation results show that economic models excluding spatial spillovers may under-predict future armoring by 66 percent.
+From scenario-based simulations, we find a 5.2 percent increase in armoring due to SLR within four decades.
+We then demonstrate the primacy of policy, as a combination of SLR and removing the current policy that limits armoring has potential to significantly increase future armoring by 70 percent.

 Thursday, October 17 at 3:30pm to 4:30pm